Guru0159/git_remote_practice/README.md

 # git_remote_practice
 test practice repo
 git practic repo
 chnage in the local repo
+change in the local